 POST /v1/audio/transcriptions/stream/end

 End the session.
-Mellon transcribes any remaining buffered audio and returns the complete text for the entire session.
+Mellon transcribes any remaining buffered audio, runs the same final custom/medical dictionary pipeline as /transcribe-full, and returns the corrected complete text plus a structured correction report.

 curl -X POST http://localhost:8765/v1/audio/transcriptions/stream/end \